michael-stevens2023/automated-incident-response/README.md

     python app.py
     ```

+5. **Access the web interface:**
+   - Open your browser and go to `http://127.0.0.1:5001` (or the port specified in `app.py`).

 ## Contributing

 Feel free to contribute to this project by submitting pull requests or opening issues.
+Please follow the coding standards and provide clear descriptions of any changes.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.